TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.kjanos89/README.md

 - **Track a habit by date and quantity**: Log your daily coding habits with ease.
 - **Create a db and table if there is none**: Sets up the db on the first run.
-- **CRUD operations**: Perform Create, Read, Update, and Delete operations on.
+- **CRUD operations**: Perform Create, Read, Update, and Delete operations.
-- **Error handling**: Manages and logs exceptions effectively to ensure smooth operation.
+- **Error handling**: Manages and logs exceptions to ensure smooth operation.

 ## Getting Started